-Things of My Very Own provides crisis intervention services and programs to children impacted by extensive abuse and/or neglect
+Things of My Very Own provides crisis intervention services and programs to children impacted

 Stockings for a Cause raises support for injured American veterans.
 This year's honoree was Sergeant Jason Walker who experienced traumatic brain injury and the loss of his left leg while dismantling IEDs on his third deployment serving both the US Marines and the US Army.